Julian Calv

 Recorded in late 2023, Calv's first album Nonstop Motion debuted November 9 2024.
 It features Ava Bloomfield on piano and the vocal sextet Non Prophets– led by Calv.
 Comprising both original and Moondog music, some of which was never previously recorded, the album's nine song track list is unified by the nonstop trimba present throughout.

-On July 18 2024 Non Prophets performed a concert at the Southern State Correctional Facility in Springfield, Vermont, under the direction and guidance of Julian.
+Non Prophets is a vocal sextet established for a selection of concerts in 2024.
+They performed at the Southern State Correctional Facility, Springfield, VT, for a private concert of inmates and guards.
 The show, titled "On Mortality, Life and Death" acted as a memorial in honor of men who've passed at the facility.
-The hour-long act featured a selection of vocal rounds by Moondog and Julian– the cyclical nature of the rounds and their lyricism all unified the concepts of life, mortality, and death.
-Following this impactful performance, the group performed at Epsilon Spires in Brattleboro, Vermont, on August 3rd the same year in a double feature concert with Trimbtych, Calv's accompanying band with an ever-changing lineup.
+The hour-long act featured a selection of vocal rounds by Calv and Hardin.
+The cyclical nature of the rounds and their lyricism unified the concepts of life, mortality, and death.
+They performed publicly at Silver Lake State Park, Barnard, VT, and for Calv's concert "MOONDOG: Contemporary Reflections" at Epsilon Spires, Brattleboro, VT.
+Contemporary Reflections featured an instrumental trio and Non Prophets, and was recorded by Brattleboro Community TV:

 The Trimba